Salgado's allies in Vasco recommend approval, but make reservations about SAF | vasco

 In the last paragraph, they emphasize that they are “radically opposed to the participation of any executive member of the current management of the club in remunerated activities in the SAF, to highlight those directly involved in the negotiations, whether political or professional”.

 O ge found that the observation refers to CEO Luiz Mello, who has actively participated in the deal with 777 Partners.
-People linked to the club understand that there would be a conflict of interest if the executive held any role in the SAF.
+People connected to the club understand that there would be a conflict of interest if the executive performed any role in the SAF.
 In recent months, Mello has seen a move towards the American group and, consequently, away from Vasco.

 In addition to the vice-presidents, among the members of the groups that signed the letter, the chairman of the Supervisory Board, João Marcos Amorim; FC member João Marcelo Fernandes Lucas; the vice-president of the General Assembly, Bruno Iglesias, and Luis Alfredo Aragão, from Vasco’s Integrity Board.